 * In controlled studies, IRT has been shown to inhibit the original nightmare by providing a cognitive shift that refutes the original premise of the nightmare.

 Though it is a well-tolerated treatment, the issue remains that a patient has to be willing and able to commit to IRT for it to work.

 This leaves a need for alternative options for patients who are unable to commit to this type of treatment.

 A medication for nightmares

 Recently, hope has been offered in new research published about the medication: prazosin

-One of the primary reasons people will abandon Trauma Focused Therapy is that they prefer the nightmare free numbness offered by drugs and alcohol to the highly connected work of Trauma Focused Therapy that can still leave the nightmares intact.
-It’s not that most are ultimately unwilling to undertake addressing the nightmares — it’s just that doing Trauma Focused Therapy plus having nightmares and/or doing IRT is just too overwhelming.
+One of the primary reasons people will abandon Trauma-Focused Therapy is that they prefer the nightmare free numbness offered by drugs and alcohol to the highly connected work of Trauma-Focused Therapy that can still leave the nightmares intact.
+It’s not that most are ultimately unwilling to undertake to address the nightmares — it’s just that doing Trauma-Focused Therapy plus having nightmares and/or doing IRT is just too overwhelming.

 The results of the drug study above, though presented as an alternative, look to me like a way of splitting up the tasks — thus allowing more people to ultimately escape both the suffering of PTSD — as well as the trap of perpetual prescription drug use.